jenkinsci/js-modules/README.md

     * jQuery is the really big concern here, where the version issue is exacerbated by the jQuery extensions issue i.e. Jenkins may have a single jQuery instance with a varying version + any number of unknown jQuery extensions "glom'd" onto it, all potentially conflicting with each other.
 So in effect, this is basically replicating the global `window` namespace issues of old into the `$` namespace.
 This is not sustainable for Jenkins and is guaranteed to lead to all sorts of strange UI errors.
 See "[jquery-detached](https://github.com/tfennelly/jquery-detached)"
 1. It is expect that Jenkins plugins will be building shareable JavaScript components e.g. a plugin that has a REST API could expose that rest API to other plugin UI components via a JavaScript module.

 [Browserify](http://browserify.org/) can be used to build a single, self contained JavaScript bundle.
-The modules in that bundle can require other modules in the bundle, but cannot require modules from other bundles.
+The modules in that bundle can require other modules in the bundle, but cannot require modules from other bundles ("external" modules).
 That means each bundle needs to include everything it needs, including jQuery and other framework libraries.
 This is not sustainable for Jenkins and is the problem that this module is targeted at i.e. to allow plugins
 (or Jenkins core) that are building self contained CommonJS style JavaScript modules (using [Browserify](http://browserify.org/) if they want) to "export" one or more of those modules in the browser, allowing those modules to be "required" across bundle boundaries.

-# Exporting JavaScript modules
+# `export` JavaScript modules

-A Jenkins Plugin can "export" a JavaScript module (CommonJS style module) by calling `require('jenkins-modules').export`, allowing other plugin bundles to `require` that module (see next section).
+A Jenkins Plugin can "export" a JavaScript module (CommonJS style module) by calling `require('jenkins-modules').export`, allowing other plugin bundles to `import` that module (see next section).